Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: An Application of MCGCs

 A basic solution for object tracking in a proximity sensor network is to assign each sensor node a unique identification number (ID).
 If the sensor detects an object within a predefined region, it reports the detection to a remote observer using its own dedicated communication channel.
 The detection regions are assumed to be mutually exclusive, so that a single sensor is activated at any given time.
 The channels are assumed to have identical data rate.
 If the object location needs to be reported at a fixed rate, this imposes a natural bound on the length of the ID bit length, which increases as the size of the sensor network grows.

 On the other hand, if the communication {channels assigned to the sensors do not} interference among them, one can exploit the parallelism to improve the communication efficiency.
 Suppose an object can simultaneously trigger multiple sensors in its vicinity to transmit a code symbol, one can then {employ} MCGC to exploit communication parallelism of the sensors.

 Consider a monitored square area of size $L \times L$.
 An object can randomly appear on it.
 We divide time into discrete time slots of duration $h$.
-At the beginning of each time slot, the object may show up anywhere with $(x,y)$-coordinates, where $x \in [0,L]$ and $y \in [0,L]$, kind of a quantum walk.\footnote{A model in which the object moves more smoothly can be considered also.} We want to determine the position of the object at the beginning of each time slot $t$, for each $t$ with an upside precision $\delta$, i.e., if the system says the object is located at $(i \delta, j \delta)$, then it is located in a block area of $x \in ((i-0.5) \delta, (i+0.5) \delta]$ and $y \in ((j-0.5) \delta, (j+0.5) \delta]$.
-We refer to such a block area as a {\it basic cell}.
+At the beginning of each time slot, the object may show up anywhere with $(x,y)$-coordinates, where $x \in [0,L]$ and $y \in [0,L]$.
+We want to determine the position of the object at the beginning of each time slot $t$, for each $t$ with an upside precision $\delta$, i.e., if the system says the object is located at $(i \delta, j \delta)$, then it is located in a block area of $x \in ((i-0.5) \delta, (i+0.5) \delta]$ and $y \in ((j-0.5) \delta, (j+0.5) \delta]$.
+We refer to such a block area as a \textit{basic cell}.

 For object tracking and localization, we rely on proximity sensors that can detect and report the presence of an object in its neighborhood.
 At each time slot, if the object is located within the predefined neighborhood of a sensor, we assume it can determine which basic cell the object is located at.
 The technology to achieve such a goal, using sensors that work individually or as a team, is well studied and is not the focus of this paper.